 A Look into Marijuana and Its Effects

-The Cannabis sativa is a well-known plant, and the dried seeds, stems, flowers and leaves of the plant are what marijuana consists of, as well as the leaves.
+The Cannabis sativa is a well-known plant, and the dried seeds, stems, and flowers of the plant are what marijuana consists of, as well as the leaves.
 Inside of these plant components, there are psychoactive chemicals, which alter how the mind functions.

-When marijuana plant material is converted to a resin, it’s called hashish or hash oil.
-In the US, marijuana is used more than any other drug.
+When marijuana plant material converts to a resin, it’s called hashish or hash oil.
+In the US, individuals use marijuana more than any other drug.
 It also boasts a higher level of popularity than other drugs.

 In the last decade, marijuana use has decreased slightly, but recently, many teens are beginning to use marijuana.
 There is a lot of public debate about marijuana which centers on whether the drug should be legal or not.

 Why Is Marijuana So Popular?

-The main reason why marijuana is used is because its primary ingredient which is the cannabinoid, THC, produces relaxation and other effects of cannabinoids which users enjoy.
-Most of the individuals who use marijuana choose to smoke it.
-When it’s smoked, marijuana affects the brain very quickly.
+The main reason individuals use marijuana is that its primary ingredient which is the cannabinoid, THC, produces relaxation and other effects of cannabinoids which users enjoy.
+Most of the people who use marijuana choose to smoke it.
+When smoking, marijuana affects the brain very quickly.

 Once the THC in the marijuana enters the bloodstream, it affects the user for anywhere from one to three hours.
-If a user eats marijuana, then the absorption rate is much slower when compared with smoking it.
+If a user eats pot, the absorption rate is much slower when compared with smoking it.

 The THC present in marijuana forces the brain to release dopamine, and as a result of the release of dopamine, the user can experience euphoria.
 When a person is under the influence of marijuana, he or she might experience sounds and colors more intensely, and to them, it might feel as if time is passing at a much slower pace.
 All of these feelings are the effects of cannabinoids.

 Dangers to Major Organs

 There are many short-term and long-term health risks with marijuana use.
-Individuals who smoke marijuana are vulnerable to many of the same health complications caused by smoking tobacco.
+Individuals who smoke marijuana are vulnerable to many of the same health complications that smoking tobacco causes.

 Some of these effects are lung cancer, airway obstruction, lung infections and coughing.
 Research shows that long-term use of marijuana can significantly decrease a person’s short-term memory capability.